Why is everyone talking about natural dishwashing sponges?

 creates an ideal environment for bacteria

-3. Its environmental footprint is enormous
+3. Its environmental footprint is huge

-✔ Doesn't get smelly as quickly
+✔ Doesn't stink as quickly

-That is why many people say:
+That's why many people say:

 “Once you try it, there’s no going back to plastic.”